Dorsal root ganglion stimulation for the treatment of chronic neuropathic knee pain.

 Martin SC., Macey AR., Raghu A., Edwards T., Watson C., Bojanić S., FitzGerald JJ., Green AL.

-PURPOSE: To elucidate the efficacy of dorsal root ganglion stimulation in the treatment of chronic neuropathic pain confined to the knee.
-METHODS: Retrospective analysis of prospectively collected data of 14 consecutive patients undergoing dorsal root ganglion stimulation for chronic knee pain, in a single centre.
-The primary outcome measure was pain reduction assessed by numeric pain rating scale score pre-operatively and post-operatively.
+BACKGROUND: To elucidate the efficacy of dorsal root ganglion stimulation in the treatment of chronic neuropathic pain confined to the knee.
+METHODS: Retrospective analysis of prospectively collected data of 14 consecutive patients undergoing dorsal root ganglion stimulation for chronic knee pain, in a single center.
+The primary outcome measure was pain reduction assessed by numeric pain rating scale score preoperatively and postoperatively.
 Secondary outcomes included quantification of percentage of pain area covered by stimulation, and reduction in usage of opioid medications.
-Responders were defined as patients that experienced a greater than or equal to 50% improvement in their pre-operative pain score.
-RESULTS: 14 patients were implanted with dorsal root ganglion stimulator (DRG) electrodes.
-8 had a single L3 lead implanted, 1 patient had a single L4 lead implanted, and 3 patients had 2 leads implanted (L3 and L4).
-2 patients had their leads explanted: 1 for non-efficacy, and 1 for repeated electrode displacement.
-The most common indication for surgery was type 2 complex regional pain syndrome (CRPS), secondary to either trauma or post-operative chronic pain (either knee replacement or arthroscopy).
-Median pre-op numeric rating scale score was 8.5, median post-op numeric rating scale score was 2 (p=0.002, Wilcoxon signed rank test).
+Responders were defined as patients that experienced a greater than or equal to 50% improvement in their preoperative pain score.
+RESULTS: Fourteen patients were implanted with dorsal root ganglion stimulator electrodes; 8 had a single L3 lead implanted, 1 patient had a single L4 lead implanted, and 3 patients had 2 leads implanted (L3 and L4).
+Two patients had their leads explanted: 1 for non-efficacy, and 1 for repeated electrode displacement.
+The most common indication for surgery was type 2 complex regional pain syndrome, secondary to either trauma or postoperative chronic pain (either knee replacement or arthroscopy).
+Median preoperative numeric rating scale score was 8.5, median postoperative numeric rating scale score was 2 (P = 0.002, Wilcoxon signed rank test).
 The median improvement in pain score was 80%.
 All 12 patients undergoing chronic stimulation were responders.
 Median coverage of pain area was 85%.
-All but 1 patient that was on opioid medication prior to surgery had reduced the dosage of regular opioid.
-CONCLUSION: In selected patients, dorsal root ganglion stimulation is an extremely efficacious means of treating otherwise refractory chronic knee pain.
+All but 1 patient who was on opioid medication prior to surgery had reduced the dosage of regular opioid.
+CONCLUSIONS: In selected patients, dorsal root ganglion stimulation is an extremely efficacious means of treating otherwise refractory chronic knee pain.